pdjr-build/firmware-factory/spudpole/modctl/README.md

 lifted away from the the base to reveal the base to expose the printed circuit board (PCB).
-The PCB has connectors for switches (4) and indicators (5) and four jumpers (6) which allow configuration of the indicator ground method.
+The PCB has connectors for switches (4) and indicators (5) and four jumpers (6) which allow configuration of the indicator operating method.
 A DIL switch (7) allows entry of a windlass instance number and two programme switches (8) allow this number to be saved to module memory.